zengtata/zengtata/README.md

 - ⚡ Fun fact: I speak Chinese English and Hungarian

 - 🌱 About Me
-  Currently a second-year Computer Science student at the University of Birmingham, with an expected graduation date of June 2025.

   I am passionate about leveraging technology to create impactful solutions and have a keen interest in software development and data analytics.